alfredo1995/recyclable-scroll-view/README.md

 InfiniteScroll.cs

-    Implementing infinite scroll functionality for a ScrollView, allowing items to dynamically reposition themselves when dragging or scrolling the ScrollView. checking whether an item has reached the limit for scrolling out of view in a ScrollView,
+    Implementing infinite scroll functionality for a ScrollView, allowing items to dynamically reposition themselves when dragging or scrolling the ScrollView.

     Determining drags, scroll events, mouse scroll wheel movement, ScrollRect and handling them in view components